 Only Grow What You’ll Eat

 That may sound obvious, but seriously, only plant seeds for vegetables that you and your family will actually eat!
-This seems like a silly tip, but we’ve done it more than once.
+This seems like a silly tip, but we’ve made this mistake more than once.

 Sometimes plants just seem too good to pass up and you just want to see if you can grow them, but if no one will actually eat them, this isn’t the best use of your resources and your garden space.